Preservation of Historic Winchester recognizes projects at annual meeting

-Preservation of Historic Winchester (PHW) hosted its 59th annual meeting on June 25, according to a media release from the nonprofit organization.
+WINCHESTER — Preservation of Historic Winchester hosted its 59th annual meeting on June 25, according to a media release from the nonprofit organization.

 During the business portion of the meeting, Ben Ford was elected to join the board of directors.
 Callie Fitzwater, Dan Whitacre and Jim Stewart are retiring from the board.